 It is important to understand that IU is not a freestanding claim, but is part of the rating process.
 For example, the VA grants a veteran a 70% rating for PTSD, but does not decide the issue of IU.
 The veteran may think, “Okay, now I have a 70% rating so I can apply for IU.”
 In truth, what he should do is appeal the decision granting the 70% rating for failure to consider IU.
 This is important because of the way the VA determines the effective date for IU.

 The effective date for IU is often something that the VA gets wrong.
 The effective date for IU should be the date when VA first received evidence indicating the veteran was unemployable.
 This could be a doctor’s letter or a note in a medical record.
 Either of these would need to state that the veteran’s disability interfere with her work.
 Second, you must determine the status of the veteran’s claims, if any, at the time the VA received this evidence.

 There are three main ways to answer the second question:

-Regarding income that is below the poverty level, or from a job that is considered to be “sheltered”.
-These types of marginal employment are not considered as substantially gainful occupation.
-Marginal employment is considered as “earned annual income that does not exceed the poverty threshold for one person as established by the US Department of Commerce, Bureau of the Census.”
+Regarding income that is below the poverty level, marginal income, it is not substantially gainful occupation.
+Marginal employment is considered as “earned annual income that does not exceed the poverty threshold for one person.
+VA uses income statistics from the US Department of Commerce, Bureau of the Census.”
 For 2016, the poverty level for which a veteran must be working under was $11,880.

 When it comes to proving to the VA that a veteran is eligible for IU, the best evidence is a professional opinion from a vocational expert or competent medical doctor concerning the veteran’s ability to secure or follow a substantially gainful occupation.
 The opinion should say it is “more likely than not” that you are unable to work due to your service connected disabilities.
 Again, the key here is “service connected.”